VivianeBusch-Wallace/ExercisesAndClassDocs/Sep/27-09-21/README.md

 which will start both BE and React don't forget to run localhost of server also

+Also make sure that in terminal you always go to the directory which you want to download packages into

 Other Notes:

 empty files won't be uploaded to github